mrled/lability-tutorial/02-Simple/index.markdown

 such as creating a domain and joining other VMs to it, it might take a long time for the DSC configuration to apply completely, and therefore the VMs might not be available for a long time.

+## Logging on to the VMs

+Once all of the VMs are showing the logon screen in Hyper-V Manager, you can simply double click on the VM to get to a logon screen.

+Unless your DSC configuration specifically added others, the only user on your VM will be the default local Administrator account.
+Type `Administrator` for the username and use the password you selected earlier to log on.

 ## Lab files